China–Myanmar relations: Infrastructure

-As of 2020-2021, bilateral trade between China and Myanmar exceeded $9.8 billion.
-Chinese exports to Myanmar typically focus around oil, steel and textile products, while Myanmar exports to China range from natural rubber to raw wood.
-China is providing extensive aid and helping to develop industries and infrastructure in Myanmar and aims to be the chief beneficiary from cultivating Myanmar's extensive oil and natural gas reserves.
-It is one of the chief partners of the Burmese regime in the project to renovate and expand the Sittwe seaport and has received rights to develop and exploit natural gas reserves in the Arakan region.
-China has offered loans and credit to the military regime, as well as economic aid and investments for the construction of dams, bridges, roads and ports as well as for industrial projects.
-China extensively aided the construction of strategic roads along the Irrawaddy River trade route linking Yunnan province to the Bay of Bengal.
+Energy

+Chinese enterprises, including both state-owned enterprises and private companies, have invested heavily in hydroelectric power, oil and gas exploration, and natural resources in Myanmar.
 Chinese firms have been involved in the construction of oil and gas pipelines stretching 2,380 km from Myanmar's Rakhine State to China's Yunnan Province.
 China National Offshore Oil Corporation and the China National Petroleum Corporation hold important contracts on upgrading Burmese oilfields and refineries and sharing of production.
 PetroChina is in process of building a major gas pipeline from the A-1 Shwe oil field off the coast of the Rakhine State leading to Yunnan, accessing and exploiting an estimated 2.88 to 3.56 trillion cubic feet of natural gas.
 A proposed Sino-Burmese oil pipeline off the western coast of Myanmar may permit China to import oil from the Middle East, bypassing the Strait of Malacca.
 There have been protest against Chinese oil projects.

 China Power Investment Corporation's investment in the $3.6 billion Myitsone hydropower station on the Irrawaddy River has hit a snagged in early October 2011 as Burmese government suspended construction due to local residents' concern about the human, environmental impact and perceived benefits.
-Most of the power generated will be exported to Yunnan province in China and local residents claimed the lack of community feedback in the planning process.
+Local residents said there was a lack of community feedback in the planning process.
 China's government is stating Myanmar will get US$54 billion in tax revenue, shared profits, free electricity.
 At stake is China's huge financial stake in the project and also risk to other big projects China has in the country.
 China Power Investment Corporation stated only five villages with a total of 2,146 needed to relocated.
 The firm has provided affected villagers with two storey houses, 21 inch televisions and a 100,000 Burmese kyat.